saintedlama/bumm/README.md

 you require a route to be defined before another route you can always require that route in `index.js` or load routes manually in a defined order.

+index.js also defines a route to `/` to render a nice getting started page.
+This functionality can be removed without harming the system!

 ### views
 All generated view will be generated under views.
 After creating an app with Bumm, you'll find an index.jade that is a welcome file to display some help text or defined routes, a layout.jade file that defines the layout used by all generated views and